Merry Clayton

 Her soundtrack work continued into the 1980s, including "You're Always There When I Need You", the title track for the 1980 Get Smart film The Nude Bomb, and the song "Yes" from Dirty Dancing.
 In the mid-1980s, Clayton was in the gospel group Brilliance, formed by Della Reese.
 The other members were O.C.
 Smith, Vermettya Royster, and Eric Strom.
 They released an album on Atlanta International Records in 1986.
 In 1987, Clayton co-starred in the film Maid to Order.
 That same year, Clayton also played the character "Verna Dee Jordan" in the final season of Cagney & Lacey.
 In 1989, Clayton recorded a cover version of "Almost Paradise."
 In 1994, Clayton sang backing vocals and the bridge for "Man with the Golden Gun."

 Throughout her career as a backup singer, Clayton's singing can be heard on songs by Pearl Bailey, Phil Ochs, Burt Bacharach, Tom Jones, Joe Cocker, Linda Ronstadt, Carole King, and on several tracks from Neil Young's debut album.
 In 2013, she released The Best of Merry Clayton, a compilation of her favorite songs.
 Clayton was featured in the documentary film 20 Feet from Stardom (2013), winning the Oscar for Best Documentary at the 86th Academy Awards.
-20 Feet from Stardom also won the 2015 Grammy Award for Best Music Film, with the award being presented to the featured artists and the film's production crew.
+20 Feet from Stardom also won the 2015 Grammy Award for Best Music Film, presenting the award to the featured artists and the film's production crew.

 In 2015, Clayton was featured on two tracks of Coldplay's album A Head Full of Dreams.
 On June 25, 2019, The New York Times Magazine listed Merry Clayton among hundreds of artists whose material was reportedly destroyed in the 2008 Universal fire.
 Clayton married jazz artist Curtis Amy from 1970 until he died in 2002.
 Her brother is the Little Feat percussionist, Sam Clayton.
 Clayton had a miscarriage upon returning home from recording "Gimme Shelter," according to the Los Angeles Times.
 On June 16, 2014, Clayton was severely injured in a car collision in Los Angeles, California.
 Clayton's legs were later amputated at the knees due to her suffering "profound trauma to her lower extremities" due to the accident.
 In 2021, her solo album Beautiful Scars was released.